Rabbi

 reader with interests running to biographies and history.
 A student of modern

 developments in technology.
-A serious photographer both in film and in video.
-A man with love and compassion for all - young
+A serious photographer in still b/w & color photography, film and in video.
+A man with

-and old, Jew and Gentile.
-An outgoing personality with a good sense of humor.
+love and compassion for all - young and old, Jew and Gentile.
+An outgoing personality

-An excellent, dynamic speaker on a range of topics who usually does not speak
+with a good sense of humor.
+An excellent, dynamic speaker on a range of topics

-from a prepared text.
-A man who loves to sing and has a good voice, serving
+who usually does not speak from a prepared text.
+A man who loves to sing and

-as cantor as well as Rabbi, leading the chanting in the synagogue for Shabbat
+has a good voice, serving as cantor as well as Rabbi, leading the chanting in

-and the High Holiday season.
-Beside fluency in Hebrew and English, the Rabbi
+the synagogue for Shabbat and the High Holiday season.
+Beside fluency in Hebrew

-also can read and converse in French and German.
-He has been called to serve
+and English, the Rabbi also can read and converse in French and German.
+He has

-a number of times as spokesman in different communities in the area for the
+been called to serve a number of times as spokesman in different communities

-Consulate General of Israel in Miami, Fla.
-He writes periodic "Guest Column"
+in the area for the Consulate General of Israel in Miami, Fla.
+He writes periodic

-in "The Ledger," a N.Y.
-Times owned local paper.
-He published a monthly
+"Guest Column" in "The Ledger," a N.Y.
+Times owned local

-bulletin for the congregation that received a special award at the Southern
+paper.
+He published a monthly bulletin for the congregation that received a

-District of United Synagogue of Conservative Judaism convention in 1992, 1994
+special award at the Southern District of United Synagogue of Conservative Judaism

 See & Hear Rabbi Ben-Yehuda speak